-stonia's economic freedom score is 77.8, making its economy the 8th freest in the 2024 Index of Economic Freedom.
-Its rating is largely unchanged from last year, and Estonia is ranked 5th out of 44 countries in the Europe region.
+stonia's economic freedom score is 78.9, making its economy the 8th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.1 points from last year, and Estonia is ranked 5th out of 44 countries in the Europe region.
 The country's economic freedom score is higher than the world and regional averages.
-Estonia's economy is considered "mostly free" according to the 2024 Index.
+Estonia's economy is considered "mostly free" according to the 2025 Index.

 Estonia upholds all four pillars of economic freedom and continues to be a strong defender of liberty.
-An independent and efficient judicial system enforces the rule of law effectively.
+An independent and efficient judicial system strongly enforces the rule of law.
 The debt burden remains quite low and has not undermined long-term economic competitiveness.
 Flexibility and openness have enabled the economy to adjust to external shocks.
-The overall regulatory framework is efficient and competitive, encouraging private-sector entrepreneurial dynamism.
-A modern labor market is in place, and enhancing the flexibility of the market has been a key goal.
+The efficiency and competitiveness of the overall regulatory framework facilitate private-sector entrepreneurial dynamism.
+Enhancing the flexibility of Estonia's modern labor market has been a key goal.